 University of Toronto

 Founded in 1827, this public institution has consistently been viewed as one of Toronto's strongest Universities.
 In addition to the University of Toronto's place as a leader in post-secondary...
 Read More

 Founded in 1827, this public institution has consistently been viewed as one of Toronto's strongest Universities.
 In addition to the University of Toronto's place as a leader in post-secondary education, the sprawling downtown campus is a remarkable display of different architectural styles (contemporary, Gothic, Victorian), sculptures and green spaces.
-It looks well suited for ghost sightings, of which there are many, including a roaming 19th centure stonemason.
+It looks well suited for ghost sightings, of which there are many, including a roaming 19th-century stonemason.
 Stroll through the campus along the Philosopher's Walk pathway, admire the stained glass windows in the Gothic Revival-style Soldiers' Tower or explore the bookshelves at Robarts Library, one of the leading examples of Brutalist architecture in North America.
-Be sure to pop into the Thomas Fisher Rare Book library, with 700,000 volumes of exciting original materials.
+Be sure to pop into the Thomas Fisher Rare Book Library, with 700,000 volumes of exciting original materials.